Neodia/mininotion-reactjs-tutorial/README.md

 ## Journal

+## 12.11.2020 15:46

+After a break, I properly finished the tutorial.
+I implemented the time travel by moving all intelligence in the game component, and then adding each new state to a list.

+I'm done for now, I'll be back to start the Mini-Notion after I take care of some obligations.

 ## 12.11.2020 14:21

 The tutorial talked about immutability.
 I already knew most of it because I had a really interesting course at school that